phil-huynh/krevera-analytics-dashboard/README.md

 **First-time setup**: The script will:
 1. Detect if you're in a virtual environment
-2. Offer to create one if not (recommended)
+2. Offer to create one if needed
 3. Install test dependencies automatically
 4. Run the tests